na-na-hi/renget/archive/pcrgjpstartguide.md

 A - You can crush the first 4 dungeons with Ames/Neneka and 3 other units that don't die.
 For EX1 & 2, you may want to join a clan and ask in your clan chat for a borrow of a stronger damage dealer like Ranpha or Misora.
 Remember that Dungeons still have a 30 level cap limit.

 Q - **How do I sim bosses?**
-A - 3 Days before CB begins, we get access to "Training Mode".
+A -  Before CB begins, we get access to "Training Mode".
 This allows you to test/save comps in-game against all 5 tiers and all 5 bosses to prep your comps ahead of time.

 Q -  **Can I test bosses after CB ends?**
 A - Yes, if you go to the menu and click on the training dummy icon, you will have access to Gargoyle training dummies that give rewards for 1st time clears, as mentioned in the tips section above.
 In addition, you can fight the previous month's bosses to test for fun.